Music - Conducting - Grangegorman

 What is...
 Music (Conducting)?

-The programme specifically tailored to the needs of aspiring conductors.
-Based in the Conservatory of Music and Drama, which has a long tradition in the provision of performing arts education, the programme aims to facilitate the artistic, intellectual and creative development of students by providing an integrated and structured programme with performance experience in a wide range of solo and ensemble contexts, underpinned by complementary academic, research and professional studies.
+The course is specifically tailored to the needs of aspiring orchestral and choral conductors.
+Based at TU Dublin Conservatoire, which has a long tradition in the provision of performing arts education, the course aims to facilitate the artistic, intellectual and creative development of students by providing an integrated and structured programme with performance experience in a wide range of solo and ensemble contexts, underpinned by complementary academic, research and professional studies.

-The programme aims to provide a postgraduate qualification in performance for:
+The course aims to provide a postgraduate qualification in performance for:

 Aims: